-Described by CNBC as the "toughest lawyer on Wall Street" and by Bloomberg Financial News as "uberlitigator," Marc Kasowitz is widely regarded as one of the nation's preeminent business litigators and trial lawyers.
-He has been profiled by The American Lawyer in an article entitled "Heavy Hitter" and in the cover story "Fast Rise To The Top."
-Marc has been recognized in several publications as one of the nation's leading litigators and trial lawyers, including in Chambers USA ("one of the best litigators in New York City," "extremely bright and quick," he gets "to the essence of the issue and is very dedicated to his practice and his firm," "bright and skilled," "a creative and aggressive litigator," "a dynamic presence," and posses the ability to "get right to the heart of the issue"); Lawdragon 500 ("the cream of the crop"); Benchmark ("a unique, zealous, and exceptionally skilled advocate.
-His guidance is extremely reliable and he is very client-focused and big picture-oriented"); The Legal 500 ("excellent across the board," "superbly talented lawyer," and "very much at the center" of the current spate of mortgage-backed securities litigation) and The Best Lawyers in America.
-Opponents acknowledge Marc Kasowitz as a "powerhouse" and "the toughest of the tough guys," and a foreign publication recently referred to him as "one of the most prominent and feared lawyers in the United States."
+Described by CNBC as the "toughest lawyer on Wall Street" and by Bloomberg Financial News as an "uberlitigator," Marc Kasowitz is widely regarded as a preeminent trial lawyer.
+He has been profiled by The American Lawyer in an article entitled "Heavy Hitter" and in the cover story "Fast Rise to the Top."
+In 2013, Marc was designated a "Securities MVP" by Law360, which noted that he "has made a career out of beating big banks."
+Marc has also been recognized as one of the nation’s top litigators by publications including Chambers USA ("widely respected as an 'extremely talented litigator,'" praised by clients for "his 'tremendous trial experience,'"); Lawdragon 500 ("the cream of the crop"); Benchmark ("a unique, zealous, and exceptionally skilled advocate" "his guidance is extremely reliable and he is very client-focused and big picture-oriented"); The Legal 500 ("excellent across the board," "superbly talented lawyer," and "very much at the center" of the current spate of mortgage-backed securities litigation) and The Best Lawyers in America.
+Opponents cited by The American Lawyer have acknowledged Marc as a "powerhouse" and "the toughest of the tough guys," and a foreign publication recently referred to him as "one of the most prominent and feared lawyers in the United States."

-Marc is the firm's founding and managing partner.
-In January 2011, Marc was selected as The American Lawyer's "Litigator of the Week."
-In 2010, he and the firm were featured in a New York Law Journal cover story entitled "Kasowitz Holds Power Close as He Grows Firm, Lures Business" and he was profiled by Law360 as one of the country's most innovative managing partners.
+Marc is the firm’s founding and managing partner.
+Described by Law360 as a "decisive leader," he has been profiled as one of the country's most innovative managing partners.
+In January 2011, he was selected as The American Lawyer's "Litigator of the Week."
+In 2010, he and the firm were featured in a New York Law Journal cover story entitled "Kasowitz Holds Power Close as He Grows Firm, Lures Business."

 - Federal Housing Finance Agency (“FHFA”), as conservator for Fannie Mae and Freddie Mac, in several actions in federal and state courts against numerous financial institutions and individuals.
 The lawsuits seek rescission or damages from the defendants for, among other things, defendants’ misrepresentations concerning pools of mortgage loans that underlie residential mortgage-backed securities issued and securitized by the defendants and sold to Fannie Mae and Freddie Mac.